flaf/miscellaneous/puppet/modules/puppetserver/README.md

 (for instance to make a `scp` of the backups) is to use ssh public keys.
 The structure of this parameter must be the same as the example above.

+The parameter `backend_etc_retention` allows to set the `/etc/` backup retention.
+For instance, if it set to 30, which is the default, only backups older than 30 days will be removed.

 **Remark:** with the mechanism of backups in `/home/ppbackup/etc/` and the `authorized_backup_keys`